A destination without borders.

 From 28 pairs of shoes to 10 million products

 The journey with Adobe Customer Journey Analytics began at OTTO (GmbH & Co KG), one of the largest e-commerce providers in Europe in early 2021 with a Proof of Concept (PoC), also supported by Adobe.
-Since mid-2021, the company has been working productively with Adobe's Advanced Analytics to optimize the websites of its online shop based on flexible data analysis.
+Since mid-2021, the company has been working productively with Adobe's Advanced Analytics to optimise the websites of its online shop based on flexible data analysis.
 OTTO was already using Adobe Analytics and decided to make the switch mainly because of the great flexibility and deeper analyses that Customer Journey Analytics offers.

 The e-commerce giant from Hamburg is currently in the process of converting its own successful business model into a platform on which retail partners can also participate with their products and brands.
 According to the company, this is “probably the most significant change for OTTO” since it began online trading in 1995.

 A brief look at history reveals that OTTO has been a data-driven company since its beginning in 1949, when the Werner Otto mail-order business started with a selection of 28 pairs of shoes.
 Since then, the company has guarded a valuable treasure: the data of its many millions of customers, who used to order mainly via the famous Otto catalogue.
-The catalog, with a circulation of millions, has been history since 2019, but data still plays a central role for the company in the total range of around 10 million items.
-According to Andreas Stuht, Head of E-Commerce Analytics at OTTO, “We firmly believe in a data-driven approach to developing and optimizing our touchpoints ― both the otto.de website and our mobile apps.”
+The catalogue, with a circulation of millions, has been history since 2019, but data still plays a central role for the company in the total range of around 10 million items.
+According to Andreas Stuht, Head of E-Commerce Analytics at OTTO, “We firmly believe in a data-driven approach to developing and optimising our touchpoints ― both the otto.de website and our mobile apps.”

 Head of E-Commerce Analytics, OTTO (GmbH & Co KG)